 Myth: Garlic Cures Tapeworm Infestation.

-Fact: Garlic is ineffective against tapeworms.
+Fact: Garlic is ineffective against tapeworms and toxic to cats.
 Tapeworms should be treated with a veterinarian-prescribed medication.

 Myth: Licking Wounds Speeds the Healing Process.